Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that prints all the users and their home directories,sorted by users A script that displays the third line of a file
-A script that finds all the empty files and directories in the current directory
+A script that finds all the empty files and directories in the current directory A script that lists all the files files with an extension